Zilliqa/dev-portal-old/docs/mining-proxy.md

 ---
 ## What is Proxy Mining?

-In contrast to Ethereum or Bitcoin, Zilliqa doesn’t employ PoW for its consensus protocol (such as is done in nakamoto consensus).
+In contrast to Ethereum or Bitcoin, Zilliqa doesn’t employ PoW for its consensus protocol (such as is done in Nakamoto consensus).
 Instead, it leverages a pBFT-like variant as its consensus protocol and PoW as the identity creation to prevent Sybil attacks.

 As a consequence, Zilliqa requires GPUs for its PoW phase and CPUs for consensus and transaction verification.
 To participate in Zilliqa’s network, a node is required to submit a PoW submission that meets the difficulty level.
 After that, the node is assigned to a shard and contributes to transaction processing and consensus within the duration of its shard membership.